SamarthMM/ganbert-pytorch/README.md

 # Assignment 4: GAN-BERT Pytorch

 NOTE: Our Assignemnt is split into 2 repositories.
-This repository is for the Transfer Learning Experiments using Goemotions data.
+This repository is for performing Semi_Supervised Learning using GAN-BERT architecture

 # Abstract